History

 Implementation

 At Snapethorpe, teachers provide children with appropriate activities to match the key knowledge being taught during each topic.
 They ensure that activities are matched to their needs to ensure that all children have the opportunity to make progress in this subject and make the best possible outcome for them.
 During lessons, teachers use marking, feedback and metacognitive approaches to check understanding of taught content so that gaps and misconceptions can be identified and addressed.
-At the end of a unit of work, children complete a topic quiz to help monitor their learning and understanding of the knowledge that has been taught.
+At the end of a unit of work, children complete a mini quiz to help monitor their learning and understanding of the knowledge that has been taught.
 Assessments are also completed by the class teachers so that progress of different groups of children can be monitored and support put in place where needed.

 Impact